Course Catalog 2024-2025

 WRT 118wt Colloquium: Topics in Writing-Water:Science & Politics (4 Credits)

 The management of global water resources presents a major challenge for the 21st century.
 Water defines the boundaries of the livable world.
 It’s crucial for drinking, energy, travel, irrigation and food.
 But water can also transmit disease, flood homes and spread contamination.
 Students in this course hone their science-writing skills while exploring contemporary problems related to water.
 They focus on presenting scientific data, reasoning and controversies in accurate but lively language, while learning and writing about the politics surrounding water use.
 Sources include scientific research papers, government reports, newspaper articles, and op-ed pieces.
-May be repeated once for credit with a different instructor.
+Restrictions: WRT 118 may be repeated once with a different topic.
 Enrollment limited to 15.
 WI

 Fall, Spring, Variable